Cooperative Bargaining Games Without Utilities: Mediated Solutions from Direction Oracles: On existing bargaining solutions and related work

 At a glance, \cref{eq: unfair direction update} resembles a utilitarian approach to bargaining which would minimize the sum of agents' costs \cite{thomson1994cooperative}; however, in fact the update rule in \cref{eq: unfair direction update} differs drastically as it weighs the direction associated with each agent $i$ equally.
 While \cref{eq: unfair direction update} corresponds to a valid bargaining solution satisfying Pareto stationarity (see \Cref{appendix: unfair proof}), we argue that this simplistic bargaining solution can lead to \emph{unfair} solutions, as demonstrated by the following toy example.

 \paragraph{Example 2.} Consider again the two-agent bargaining game $\mathcal{B}_{[0,1]}([x^2, (x-1)^2], [1,1])$.
 Due to symmetry, a ``fair" bargaining solution will reside at $x=\nicefrac{1}{2}$.
 Let \cref{eq: unfair direction update} be initialized at some $x_0\in(0,1), x_0\neq \nicefrac{1}{2}$.
 Then, because $\nicefracnormalizedgrad{x}{1} = - \nicefracnormalizedgrad{x}{2}$, we get convergence at $x=x_0$, which is not a fair solution as $x_0$ can be initialized arbitrarily in $(0,1)$ far away from $x=\nicefrac{1}{2}$. \paragraph{Existing direction-oracle based bargaining algorithms give unfair solutions.} There are two existing works which attempt to conduct bargaining exclusively through directions, \cite{murthy2024sequential,ehtamo2001searching}.
 Both works consider the two-agent setting, and propose iterative procedures for finding mutually beneficial directions, given the most preferred directions of both agents.
 However, both approaches consider bargaining scenarios with self-interested agents---which can lead to unfair solutions in cooperative bargaining settings; cf. Example 2, where agents never have a mutually beneficial direction.
 In such a situation, both algorithms stop wherever initialized and find points which are technically Pareto stationary, but heavily favor one agent.
 Further, \cite{murthy2024sequential} does not readily extend beyond the two-agent case in which finding mutually beneficial directions becomes combinatorially hard, and \cite{ehtamo2001searching} reports a loss of mutual improvement and convergence guarantees in cases with more than two agents.
+A related but orthogonal line of work pertains to flocking in multi-agent scenarios \cite{olfati2006flocking}, we discuss the differences between flocking and our bargaining solution in \Cref{appendix: flocking related}.